dev-academy-programme/orientation---Archived/README.md

 Essentially, it means that you download our "machine" to yours, and then when you run it, it's like you have another computer running inside your computer.
 This is called a virtual machine.

-When you're in our virtual Ubuntu, it is *exactly as if* you were on an actual Ubuntu machine.
+When you're in our virtual Ubuntu machine, it is *exactly as if* you were on an actual Ubuntu machine.
 Because you are.
 It's a full Ubuntu installation.
 But it runs inside a "sandbox" on your computer, so it can't hurt your computer.

 The reasons we use the virtual machine is because it ensures that everyone has exactly the same set up.
 This makes teaching much, much easier, and that means that we have more time to *teach*, rather than spending a lot of time dealing with frustrating computer issues.